 Advanced Contracts: Sales and Leasing

 In this course, students extend their knowledge of contract law through an in-depth study of sales and leases of goods.
 The transactions studied in this course are the stuff of everyday life, yet they present many subtle and complex legal issues.
 The broad themes of this course may be familiar from the first-year Contracts course, however method and specific content of this course are quite different.
 Article 2 and Article 2A of the Uniform Commercial Code serve as the principal subjects of study, and students gain extensive training in reading, interpreting and applying statutory provisions.
 Advanced topics, addressed lightly if at all in first-year Contracts, are explored in their full glory here.
 Among other subjects, students study warranties, title and risk of loss in the domestic sale or lease of goods.
 Students also compare laws governing the international sale of goods, in particular the U.N.
 Convention on Contracts for the International Sale of Goods.
-There is a final examination in this course and students are graded on their performance as class experts.

 (As the substantive content of this course duplicates that of Advanced Contracts: Commercial Transactions, students may choose to enroll in either course, but cannot take both of them.)